Kinrre/nestcollector/README.md

 ## Installation

-1. Copy the configuration file and fill it with the database settings.
+1. Copy the configuration file and fill it with the corresponding settings.

   ```sh
   cp config/config.ini.example config/config.ini